oyamist/oya-3d/hydro-bed/index.md

 With a friend, assemble bed using screws provided with corners.
 Do it by yourself if brave.

-### Add Poles
+### Add Pipe Frame
+The PVC Pipe frame can be used for shade cloth, solar panels and support string.
-Fasten poles to inside corners using wood scraps or brackets.
+Fasten PVC pipes to inside corners using wood scraps or brackets.
+Top with corners and remaining pipe cut to desired length.